 Choose the core technologies you prefer

 Unlike on macOS, where you have a couple of supported versions of the same operating system, on Linux, you have hundreds of Linux distributions (distros) to choose from.
 Some are tailored to special use cases like media production, security audits, servers without a GUI, education… while others are more general-purpose desktop distributions.
-Some come with long term support and stay on the same version numbers of software while delivering security updates for five (Ubuntu LTS) or ten years (CentOS, Red Hat), while others churn out new versions every 6 months (Ubuntu non-LTS, Fedora) or at other regular intervals.
+Some come with long term support and stay on the same version numbers of software while delivering security updates for five (Ubuntu LTS) or ten years (CentOS, Red Hat, Ubuntu LTS if you pay for extended support), while others churn out new versions every 6 months (Ubuntu non-LTS, Fedora) or at other regular intervals.
 Some distros only have new releases when they are absolutely certain the next version is stable and ready for use (Debian, Makulu) and yet again others are continually rolling out updates after a short period of testing so that you never have to reinstall (Arch, PCLinuxOS, Solus, Manjaro).
 Some distros focus on a particular technology, while others focus on designing a pleasant user interface with tailor-made apps to suit the desktop environment.